ErikSeewald/MaeDn-Analysis/README.md

 # MaeDn-Analysis
-A pointless exercise in applied path algorithms.
+A little exercise in applied path algorithms.
 For more info read the pdf.